Algeria: Research and alternative energy sources

 Algeria has invested an estimated 100 billion dinars towards developing research facilities and paying researchers.
-This development program is meant to advance alternative energy production, especially solar and wind power.
+This development programme is meant to advance alternative energy production, especially solar and wind power.
 Algeria is estimated to have the largest solar energy potential in the Mediterranean, so the government has funded the creation of a solar science park in Hassi R'Mel.
 Currently, Algeria has 20,000 research professors at various universities and over 780 research labs, with state-set goals to expand to 1,000.
 Besides solar energy, areas of research in Algeria include space and satellite telecommunications, nuclear power and medical research.

 Labour market

-The overall rate of unemployment was 10% in 2011, but remained higher among young people, with a rate of 21.5% for those aged between 15 and 24.
-The government strengthened in 2011 the job programs introduced in 1988, in particular in the framework of the program to aid those seeking work (Dispositif d'Aide à l'Insertion Professionnelle).
+The overall rate of unemployment was 11.8% in 2023.
+The government strengthened in 2011 the job programmes introduced in 1988, in particular in the framework of the programme to aid those seeking work (Dispositif d'Aide à l'Insertion Professionnelle).

 Despite a decline in total unemployment, youth and women unemployment is high.

 Tourism

 The development of the tourism sector in Algeria had previously been hampered by a lack of facilities, but since 2004 a broad tourism development strategy has been implemented resulting in many hotels of a high modern standard being built.

-There are several UNESCO World Heritage Sites in Algeria including Al Qal'a of Beni Hammad, the first capital of the Hammadid empire; Tipasa, a Phoenician and later Roman town; and Djémila and Timgad, both Roman ruins; M'Zab Valley, a limestone valley containing a large urbanized oasis; and the Casbah of Algiers, an important citadel.
-The only natural World Heritage Site is the Tassili n'Ajjer, a mountain range.
+There are several UNESCO World Heritage Sites in Algeria which includes Al Qal'a of Beni Hammad, the first capital of the Hammadid empire; Tipasa, a Phoenician and later Roman town; Djémila and Timgad, both Roman ruins; M'Zab Valley, a limestone valley containing a large urbanised oasis; and the Casbah of Algiers, an important citadel.
+The only natural World Heritage Site in Algeria is the Tassili n'Ajjer, a mountain range.

 Transport

+Two trans-African automobile routes pass through Algeria: